 ♥ I’ve got a Jane Austen action figure sitting on my desk.
 C’mon, give her a lil wave.
 You know you want to.

-Not JUST because it’s a Rom Com, but because it’s such a healthy + hilarious does of NORMAL!
-You’ve also got some awesome character writing portrayed by enormously talented actors.
+♥ Favorite Movie: While You Were Sleeping.
+A healthy + hilarious does of NORMAL!
+And some awesome character writing portrayed by enormously talented actors.
 The perfect combo, seriously.

 ♥ Dystopian sister story with imagery from a steely Bible verse

 ♥ Suspense/Thriller developed from a foggy day

 All-time Favorite Author: Madeleine L’Engle for A Ring of Endless Light

 Best Dystopian Lite Series:

 Kiera Cass for her princess-in-waiting/caste system saga, The Selection series

 Robin Jones Gunn for her zany & spiritually insightful Katie Weldon series

 Best Teen Writer Series:

 Stephanie Morrill for her realistically flawed Ellie Sweet series